abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 }
 ```

 We need to use `<?>` for all such cases where we need to accept "any" type.
+Provides simpler syntax and in-built safety.
 ```java
 List<?> keywords = new ArrayList<String>();
 // we specified type as <String> otherwise <Object> would've been assigned by default so now we can only insert String into it